bosnia student

 This 8-day academic field program examines how Bosnia and Herzegovina continues to navigate the legacies of genocide, mass violence, and political fragmentation.
 Through meetings with leading scholars, journalists, survivors, civil-society leaders, and policymakers, students analyze how memory, governance, and identity interact in a post-conflict society shaped by the Dayton Agreement and its enduring constraints.

-The program uses Bosnia as a high-resolution case study for understanding how societies remember atrocity, rebuild institutions, and negotiate pluralism after war.
-Sarajevo forms the central base of study, complemented by fieldwork in Srebrenica, Republika Srpska, Mostar, and Blagaj.
-Academic sessions, site visits, and structured reflection tie each location to core questions in transitional justice, conflict resolution, and democratic development.
+The program uses Bosnia as a high-resolution case study for understanding how societies remember atrocity, rebuild trust, and negotiate pluralism after war.
+These perspectives are examined alongside broader questions of reconciliation, political reform, and democratic development.
+Sarajevo forms the central base of study, complemented by fieldwork in Srebrenica, the Drina River corridor of Republika Srpska (Zvornik), and Mostar.
+Academic sessions, site visits, and structured reflection tie each location to core questions in transitional justice, conflict resolution, democratic development, and gendered approaches to peace and security.

 Learning Objectives